ZhangxinruBIT/CarveMix/README.md

 **And multi-modes such as the BraTS dataset can be modified based on "Simple_CarveMix.py" as you need, even make sure if you need intensity normalization for heterogeneous data.**

-**First you should prepare task folder**, the following structure is expected:
+**First, prepare task folder**, the following structure is expected:

     CarveMix/Task100_ATLASwithCarveMix/
     ├── Simple_CarveMix.py